-The Credit Recovery Program has been designed to help students earn the necessary number of credits to graduate.
-This program is for 4th year seniors who have taken one credit in summer school the summer before senior year and who will be eligible to graduate in May by taking these late afternoon classes for a maximum of two credits.
-Core subjects (math, English, social studies, science, and select electives) may be offered, depending on enrollment, one (1) day each week from 3:15 p.m.-5:55 p.m., Monday through Thursday.
+The Reavis Credit Recovery Program has been designed to help students earn the necessary number of credits to graduate.
+There are three main avenues for credit recovery.
+The first is for students to attend summer school (see "Summer School" on page 14).
+The second opportunity is a Credit Recovery Intersession that takes place in the days immediately following each semester; only students who earned at least a 50% in a core academic subject are eligible for Credit Recovery Intersession.
+The third avenue of Credit Recovery is a program for 4th year seniors who have taken one credit in summer school the summer before senior year and who will be eligible to graduate in May.
+These qualifying students can take late afternoon classes for a maximum of two credits.
+Core subjects may be offered, depending on enrollment, one (1) day each week from 3:15 p.m.- 5:55 p.m., Monday through Thursday.
 Students may miss no more than two (2) days.
 Upon the third absence, the student may be dropped from the program.
-A \$175 fee is charged for each course.
+A \$200 fee is charged for each course.